Generalized Tchebyshev triangulations: Introduction

 A key result of the present paper, Theorem~\ref{thm:samef}, is a wide-reaching generalization of the idea presented above.
 It states that the stellar subdivision operations above may be performed in any order, and we always obtain the same face numbers.
 Furthermore, the statement may be generalized to the situation where instead of subdividing each edge into two parts, we subdivide each $k$-dimensional face in the same way, using a fixed triangulation $L$ of the $k$-simplex that adds new vertices only in the interior.
 The resulting {\em generalized Tchebyshev triangulations} are the subject of study of our present paper.

 As we will see in Section~\ref{sec:genf}, the face numbers in a generalized Tchebyshev triangulation can be easily computed knowing the number of faces of $L$ with given numbers of vertices on the boundary and in the interior of the $k$-simplex.
 At the level of the $F$-polynomials, each fixed subdivision $L$ induces a linear map $T^L: {\mathbb R}[x]\rightarrow {\mathbb R}[x]$, giving rise to a natural generalization of Tchebyshev polynomials of the first kind, introduced in Section~\ref{sec:TL}.
-These polynomials share many properties with the ordinary Tchebyshev polynomials: they satisfy a Fibonacci-type recurrence (whose degree depends on the dimension $k$), their multiset of zeros is symmetric to the origin, and all their real zeros belong to the interval $(-1,1)$.
+These polynomials share many properties with the ordinary Tchebyshev polynomials: they satisfy a Fibonacci-type recurrence (whose degree depends on the dimension $k$), their multiset of zeros is symmetric around the origin, and all their real zeros belong to the interval $(-1,1)$.
 The question naturally arises, whether these generalized Tchebyshev polynomials of the first kind also have only real roots.
 A first answer to this question is given in Section~\ref{sec:rr}, where we will see that the answer is always ``yes'' for $k=1$, and it is ``no'' for the simplest subdivision of a $3$-simplex, obtained by adding one new vertex in the interior and performing a stellar subdivision.
-In Section~\ref{sec:2dim} we prove that all roots are real also for generalized Tchebyshev polynomials of the first kind, induced by any valid subdivision of the two-dimensional simplex.
+In Section~\ref{sec:pn} we prove a general real-rootedness result for a class of polynomial sequences, which implies that all roots are real also for generalized Tchebyshev polynomials of the first kind, induced by any valid subdivision of the two-dimensional simplex.

 Generalizing the construction introduced in \cite{Hetyei-Tch}, in Section~\ref{sec:higher} we introduce analogues of Tchebyshev polynomials of the second kind, by considering summing over the links of all faces of a given dimension of the original complex, in the subdivided complex.
 A lot remains to be explored regarding these polynomials, but a few results indicate that we have found an ``appropriate generalization'': our generalized Tchebyshev polynomials of the $j^{\rm th}$ kind (where $j\leq k+1$) satisfy the same recurrence as our generalized Tchebyshev polynomials of the first kind, the multisets of their roots are also symmetric of the origin, and their real roots also belong to the interval $(-1,1)$.
 We chose to postpone a deeper study of their real-rootedness to a future occasion, but we established the fact that, for $k=1$, all generalized Tchebyshev polynomials of the second kind are real rooted.